1ft-seabass/ibm-techxchange24-japan-exhibition-granite-llm/00-simple-try-en.md

 ollama run granite3-moe
 ```

-Please type the above command in the current new terminal and press Enter to run it.
+Type the above command in the current new terminal and press Enter to run it.

 ![alt text](images/00-simple-try-ja/00-simple-try-ja-12.png)